childe/gohangout/README-EN.md

 All settings in below plugins could be checked in [Chinese doc](https://github.com/childe/gohangout/blob/master/README.md#input).

-Setting and explanation will be added later.
+Setting and explanation in English doc will be added later.

 - Stdin
 - TCP